How to Clean High-Gloss Kitchen Tiles Without Streaks

 Keeping High-Gloss Tiles Looking New

-I have had these black glossy tiles for two years now, long enough to know that after installing trendy glossy tiles into a kitchen, you need to clean them often to keep them looking their best.
+I have had these black glossy tiles for a few years now, long enough to know that after installing trendy glossy tiles into a kitchen, you need to clean them often to keep them looking their best.
 They are really nice to look at, but only if they are spotless.
 They do show grease splatters, finger smudges and water marks quite easily, so you need to know how to clean them to a streak-free finish if you're not going to hate your new tiles.

 Step-by-Step Guide to Cleaning Glossy Tiles